Devonte' Graham: San Antonio Spurs (2023–2024)

 On February 9, 2023, Graham was traded, alongside four second-round picks, to the San Antonio Spurs in exchange for Josh Richardson.
 Graham made his Spurs debut a day later, recording a season-high 31 points, three rebounds and three assists in a 138–131 double overtime loss to the Detroit Pistons.
 Graham's 31 points were also the most points scored in a debut in Spurs history.

 On August 2, 2023, Graham was suspended for two games without pay for pleading guilty to a DWI charge.

 On April 12, 2024, Graham put up a game-winner in a 121–120 win over the Denver Nuggets.

 On July 6, 2024, Graham was traded back to the Charlotte Hornets alongside a future second-round pick in exchange for cap space, but was waived immediately.
 On July 31, he signed with the Portland Trail Blazers, but was waived on October 17 after appearing in two preseason games.

 South Bay Lakers (2024–2025)

 On December 13, 2024, Graham signed with the South Bay Lakers.

 On February 11, 2025, Graham was traded to the Rip City Remix alongside Vincent Valerio-Bodon and future second-round pick in exchange for Stanley Johnson.

-Crvena zvezda (2025–present)
+Crvena zvezda (2025–2026)

 On August 1, 2025, Graham signed with Crvena zvezda of the Basketball League of Serbia (KLS), ABA League, and the EuroLeague.
+On January 31, 2026, Graham and the team agreed to mutually part ways.